mlverse/chattr/README.md

 ![Screenshot of the Sniny gadget app in a dark mode RStudio theme](man/figures/readme/chat1.png)

+After the LLM finishes its response, the `chattr` app processes all markdown code chunks.
+It will place three convenience buttons:

+-   **Copy to clipboard** - It will write the code inside the chunk to your clipboard.
+-   **Copy to document** - It will copy-paste the code directly to where the app was called from.
+If the app is started while working on a script, `chattr` will copy the code to that same script.
+-   **Copy to new script** - It creates a new R script in the RStudio IDE, and copies the content of the chunk directly to it.
+Very useful when the LLM writes a Shiny app for you

 A lot of effort was put in to make the app’s appearance as close as possible to the IDE.
 This way it feels more integrated with your work